timc1/postel/README.md

 > number

-Trigger the tooltip after n milliseconds.
+Show the tooltip this amount of time (ms) after `showTrigger` fires.

 ### hideDelay

 > number

-Hide the tooltip n milliseconds after `leaveTrigger` fires.
+Hide the tooltip this amount of time (ms) after `leaveTrigger` fires.

 ### leaveTransitionMs